-It is no secret that weaning babies can give parents sleepless nights.
+It is no secret that baby led weaning can give parents sleepless nights.
 However, nothing compares to the joy of watching your little one trying to munch on finger food and watch their eyes light up as they taste their new favourite food for the first time.

 You may have come across various methods of weaning, and as a parent who is ready to wean your baby off of breast milk or formula feed, choosing from the various techniques can be overwhelming.
 Most parents now prefer BLW as the ideal weaning method and for good reason.